Paraska Plytka-Horytsvit: Exile

 In the winter of 1945 thousands of convicted young girls from Western Ukraine were sent to Siberia.
 "Instead of warm clothing we were given coats of the executed people, covered in blood".
 She got frostbite in her feet and had to stay in the prison hospital.
 She had to use crutches for almost 5 years.
 After 1947 she was in a prison in Savior (Kazakhstan).

 In prison she met a young Georgian artist, with whom she corresponded and fell in love.
 Paraska sent home a letter with his address, but her parents did not approve of the relationship and her father destroyed her letters, causing Paraska to lose touch with the artist.
 Upon returning home, she could not forgive her father and lived alone.
 Remembering her love for life she lived alone thereafter.

 Return to Krivorivnya

 At age 27 Paraska returned to Krivorivnya.
 Because she had been imprisoned, the locals feared her.
 Paraska started taking pictures of people and handing them their portraits.
 This allowed her to gain the respect of the villagers.
 She did not discuss her prison life in the belief that her stories would only bring the villagers pain.

 She became involved in public affairs, working in forestry and taking part in the village's artistic activities.
 She joined the choir, wrote, drew and took photographs.
-She later withdrew from the public eye and lead a more private life.
+She later withdrew from the public eye and led a more private life.

 She lived as an ascetic, sometimes eating only what villagers brought her.
 When working, she would not let even the priest enter her house, as she needed full concentration.